PocketRelay/Server/README.md

 are log files and the database if using the SQLite database version.

 **Cracked & Origin Support** This server supports both cracked and Origin clients.

-# 📡 API

-Pocket Relay servers contain an API which allows you to query the list of players and view currently active games.
-This is not enabled by default but see the configuration documentation for the variable to enable it.

-You can view its documentation [Here (docs/API.md)](docs/API.md)

 # ⛔️ Known Issues